Explore In-Context Segmentation via Latent Diffusion Models: Introduction

-Most recently, latent diffusion models (LDM)~\cite{ho2020denoising,rombach2022high,zhang2023adding} demonstrate great potential for generative tasks.
-Several works~\cite{zhang2023adding,rombach2022high} show excellent performance in conditional image content creation.
-Although LDM was initially proposed for generation, there have been some attempts to use it for perceptual tasks.
-Fig.~\ref{fig:teasear}(a) illustrates the mainstream pipeline~\cite{zhao2023unleashing,xu2023open,geng2023instructdiffusion,baranchuk2022label} for LDM-based segmentation.
-They typically rely on textual prompts for semantic guidance and additional neural networks to assist with LDM.
-However, the former may not always be available in real-world scenarios, and the latter hinders exploring the LDM's own segmentation capabilities.
-Reliance on these auxiliary components might lead to poor model performance in their absence.
-We design a baseline model, which adopts the LDM as a feature extractor, and test this hypothesis in Sec.~\ref{subsec:result}.
-Moreover, although~\cite{van2024simple} models the segmentation process without these additional designs, it lacks the capability for in-context segmentation.
-Motivated by the above analysis, we argue whether in-context segmentation can be formulated as an image mask generation process that can fully explore the generation potential of LDMs.
+Latent diffusion models (LDMs)~\cite{ho2020denoising, rombach2022high} have shown significant potential for generative tasks.
+Several studies~\cite{zhang2023adding, rombach2022high} have demonstrated their strong performance in conditional image content creation.
+Although LDMs were originally designed for generative tasks, there have been attempts to apply them to perceptual tasks as well.
+Fig.~\ref{fig:teasear}(a) shows the mainstream pipeline~\cite{zhao2023unleashing, xu2023open, geng2023instructdiffusion, baranchuk2022label} for LDM-based segmentation, which typically relies on textual prompts for semantic guidance and additional neural networks to support the LDM.
+However, textual prompts are not always available in real-world scenarios, and relying on additional networks limits the exploration of LDM’s segmentation capabilities.
+This dependency can also degrade model performance when these auxiliary components are absent.
+Based on this analysis, we propose that in-context segmentation can be reframed as a conditional image mask generation process, fully leveraging the generative potential of LDMs.

-In this paper, for the first time, we explore the potential of diffusion models for in-context segmentation, as shown in Fig.~\ref{fig:real_teasor}(c).
-We aim to answer the following novel questions: 1) Whether LDMs can perform in-context segmentation and achieve good enough results?
-2) Which meta-architecture in LDM is best suited for in-context segmentation?
-3) How do in-context instructions and output alignment affect the LDM's performance?
+In this paper, we explore, for the first time, the potential of diffusion models for in-context segmentation, as illustrated in Fig.~\ref{fig:real_teasor}(c).
+Our goal is to answer two key questions: First, can LDMs perform in-context segmentation?
+Second, what factors are crucial for performance, and how do they influence it?
+To address these questions, we introduce the \textbf{L}atent \textbf{D}iffusion-based \textbf{I}n-context \textbf{S}egmentation framework, or \textbf{LDIS}, shown in Fig.~\ref{fig:teasear}(b).
+LDIS leverages visual prompts for guidance, eliminating the need for additional neural networks.
+We focus our analysis on three critical factors: instruction extraction, output alignment, and meta-architectures.